-Activity Activity specific standards P6 Decks, swimming pools, and unenclosed buildings without floors. a.
+Activity Act ivity specific sta ndards Heathcote Heathco and Hyd iver Hydrologic c Model 2012 Design P3 Additions to existing buildings that do not increase the ground floor area of the building. a.
+Nil P4 Additions which do not incr the ground floor area of an building by more than 25m 2 any continuous period of 10 existing within a.
+Nil P5 Garages of 40m2 or less in and any other accessory but of 25m2 or less in area. - a.
+Nil P6 Decks, swimming pools, and unenclosed buildings without floors. a.
 Nil P7 Support structures for overhead transmission lines including lattice towers. a.
 Nil P8 Filling for residential building platforms only to the extent necessary to achieve the minimum floor levels specified for P1 and P2 in Rule 5.8.1.1 for new buildings and for additions to buildings. a.
-Nil P9 Filling or excavation associated with the maintenance of flood protection and bank erosion protection works; and the maintenance of existing drains or ponds. a.
-Nil P10 Filling or excavation associated with permitted utilities, or their replacement, repair or maintenance. a.
-Nil P11 Any other filling or excavation. a.
-A maximum height of 0.3m of fill above ground, and 0.6m depth of excavation below ground; and b.
+Nil P9 Filling or excavation associ with the maintenance of flo protection and bank erosion protection works; and the maintenance of existing dra ponds. od n a.
+Nil P10 Filling or excavation associ with permitted utilities, or the replacement, repair or maintenance. a.
+Nil P11 Any other filling or excavati on. a. • ght of 0.3m of fill above m depth of excavation below

+Activity Activity specific standards ground; and b.
 A maximum volume of filling above ground level of 10m3 per site, and a maximum cumulative volume of filling and excavation of 25m3 per site, in each case within any continuous period of 10 years.